Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also easy to install.
+It’s also a very easy extension to install.

 SpyBar